Edward Gibson: Special honors and awards

 Gibson was awarded a National Science Foundation Fellowship and the R.C.
 Baker Fellowship at the California Institute of Technology.
 He received the Johnson Space Center Certificate of Commendation (1970).
 He received the City of New York Gold Medal (1974).
 Gibson, along with the rest of the Skylab astronauts, received the City of Chicago Gold Medal in 1974.
 Gibson received the 1974 FAI Yuri Gagarin Gold Medal.
 In 1976, he received the U.S. Scientist Prize from the Alexander von Humboldt Foundation, which provided funds to research in West Germany for a year.
 He received the JSC Special Achievement Award in 1978.
 Gibson has also been presented with honorary doctorates of science from the University of Rochester and Wagner College in New York City, both in 1974.

 The three Skylab astronaut crews were awarded the 1973 Robert J. Collier Trophy "For proving beyond question the value of man in future explorations of space and the production of data of benefit to all the people on Earth."
 In 1974, President Nixon presented the Skylab 4 crew with the NASA Distinguished Service Medal.
 The American Astronautical Society's 1975 Flight Achievement Award was awarded to the Skylab 4 crew.
 Federation Aeronautique Internationale awarded the Skylab 4 crew the De La Vaulx Medal and V. M. Komarov Diploma for 1974.
 Carr accepted the 1975 Dr. Robert H. Goddard Memorial Trophy from President Ford, awarded to the Skylab astronauts.
 The Skylab 4 crew won the AIAA Haley Astronautics Award in 1975 "For demonstrated outstanding courage and skill during their record-breaking 84-day Skylab mission".
 He was one of 24 Apollo astronauts who were inducted into the U.S. Astronaut Hall of Fame in 1997.

 Personal life

-Gibson is married to Julie Anne Volk of Tonawanda, New York.
+Gibson is married to Julianne Volk of Tonawanda, New York.
 He has four children: Jannet Lynn (born November 9, 1960), John Edward (born May 2, 1964), Julie Ann (born October 12, 1968), and Joseph Michael (born July 11, 1971).